-Though not required, it is most useful to list an alternate course when requesting small seminars, since this provides a greater chance of being enrolled in one of the listed courses.
+Though not required, students may use the alternate option for any course or course activity.
+For example, students may wish to request an alternate course when requesting small seminars, since this provides a greater chance of being enrolled in one of the listed courses.

-Important note: As mentioned above, multiactivity courses include two or more activities: a lecture, a recitation and/or a lab.
+Note: As mentioned above, multi-activity courses include two or more activities: a lecture, a recitation and/or a lab.
 Only one of these sections will be credit-bearing.
-Any alternate request must be the same activity type (lecture, recitation or lab) and carry the same credit-bearing status as the primary request.
+An alternate request must be the same activity type (lecture, recitation or lab) and carry the same credit-bearing status as the primary request.
 For example, if a credit-bearing lecture is the primary request, only another credit-bearing lecture may be listed as the alternate.
-Likewise, if a noncredit-bearing recitation (or lab) is the primary request, only another noncredit-bearing recitation (or lab) may be listed as the alternate.
+Likewise, if a non-credit-bearing recitation (or lab) is the primary request, only another noncreditbearing recitation (or lab) may be listed as the alternate.
 Students with questions about this process should talk with their peer or pre-major advisor.